-- 1. Power down the system and remove the power cord from the rear of the power supply as described in Section 6-3. - 2.
-Press the release tab on the back of the power supply and pull the power supply out using the handle provided. - 3.
-Push the replacement power supply module into the power bay until it clicks into the locked position. - Plug the AC power cord back into the module and return the node to its bay in the chassis...
+- Power down the system and disconnect the AC power cord on the back of the failed power supply. - Press the release tab on the back of the power supply and pull the power supply out using the handle provided. - Push the replacement power supply module into the power bay until it clicks into the locked position. - 4.
+Plug the AC power cord back into the module and return the node to its bay in the chassis...